 Postdoctoral Fellows – Health Insurance Policy

-Effective October 1, 2013, all newly-appointed Harvard Chan School postdoctoral research fellows (postdocs) must have health insurance coverage that meets the Massachusetts minimum coverage (see Minimum Creditable Coverage (MCC) Requirements).
+All newly-appointed Harvard Chan School postdoctoral research fellows (postdocs) must have health insurance coverage that meets the Massachusetts minimum coverage (see Minimum Creditable Coverage (MCC) Requirements).
 Postdocs who are not on the Harvard payroll and thus not eligible for Harvard University employee health insurance, must complete the Confirmation of Health Insurance Coverage Form to confirm their health insurance coverage before their appointment will be processed by the Office of Faculty Affairs.

 Health insurance plans that externally-funded postdocs may want to purchase include: